Syncopate: Efficient Multi-GPU AI Kernels via Automatic Chunk-Centric Compute-Communication Overlap: Overview

 To end users, \thiswork{} exposes a small set of APIs for (1) registering local kernels with their annotations, (2) constructing or selecting predefined communication plans (such as 1D/2D AllGather or ReduceScatter swizzles), and (3) compiling these into executable distributed kernels.
 High-level frameworks can wrap these APIs so that model authors only specify tensor partitioning and desired collectives, while \thiswork{} automatically generates the corresponding overlapped kernels.
 This separation of concerns allows experts to encode distribution and communication strategies once, while ordinary users invoke the resulting distributed operators through familiar, library-style calls.

 \paragraph{\thiswork{} Architecture and Output.} Given a local kernel and its communication plan, \thiswork{} lowers them into a unified dependence representation over tiles, shards, and communication operations.
 The compiler then searches for a fine-grained schedule that maps tiles to devices, assigns communication operations to appropriate backends (e.g., copy engine, TMA, or load/store), and inserts the necessary synchronization to respect both compute and communication dependencies.
-The output is a distributed Triton kernel that preserves the original numerical semantics but now issues asynchronous communication and computation in a tightly pipelined manner inside a single fused kernel.
-From the user's perspective, this kernel can be invoked with the same signature as the original local kernel, plus standard distributed-runtime arguments (e.g., rank, world size, mesh), and integrated into existing training or inference code without further changes.
+The output preserves the original numerical semantics while tightly pipelining asynchronous communication and computation around a single fused compute kernel.
+From the user's perspective, the generated operator can be invoked with the same signature as the original local kernel, plus standard distributed-runtime arguments (e.g., rank, world size, mesh), and integrated into existing training or inference code without further changes.